Maxsafer/trash-tool/README.md

 The script sets up a directory named trash_can in the same location as the script itself to store trashed files.
 It creates a trash.json file to keep track of the original file paths and the date they were trashed.
-A Python script trash.py is generated to handle JSON operations for displaying and recovering files.

 ## Key Functionalities: